Tgodmuna/eazipay/README.md

 - **Documentation**: Create detailed documentation for the project, including setup instructions, component descriptions, and explanations of key design decisions.
 This will make it easier for other developers to understand and contribute to the project.

 - **Security Enhancements**: Review and implement best practices for securing the application, including input validation, data sanitization, and protection against common vulnerabilities.

-- **Integration of Additional APIs**: Explore integrating other relevant APIs to provide users with more features and functionalities that align with the project's goals.

-These improvements will contribute to the project's overall quality and user satisfaction.
-Feel free to prioritize them based on your project's goals and time availability.

 ## Acknowledgments